fgheysels/azure-arc-course/eventgrid/README.md

 Failed to perform operation on resource in extended location.
 Reason: Operation returned an invalid status code 'Forbidden'
 ```

 In the portal, when you navigate to the custom location, you will see that the only Arc-enabled service for the location is **appservice-ext** (if you followed the course in order).
 You can add the **eventgrid-ext** extension to list.
+Event Grid topics and subscriptions will be saved in the same namespace than the App Service extension.

 ⚠️ It is possible to create multiple custom locations that use the same Arc-enabled cluster but different namespaces.